ObjectivityLtd/MACK/README.md

 ![Azure Automation Pull Server Node](https://github.com/ObjectivityLtd/MACK/blob/master/images/AzureAutomationPullServerNode.PNG)

+4. To onboard other team members machines, run Configure.ps1 -mode 'onboard' on their desktops with the same credentials and parameters used to create AAP.
+More elegant is to create a service principal account and modify Configure.ps1 to use it, instead of prompting for credentials.

+### Important notes ###
 In case of problems in most cases helps:
 * disabling IP v6
-* changing all your networks to private or domain (of course if it is safe)
+* changing all your networks to private or domain; In fact script **Add-Workstation.ps1** already contains such operation:

+        Get-NetConnectionProfile -NetworkCategory Public | Set-NetConnectionProfile -NetworkCategory Private

+Please onboard your machine if you know all of your active networks are really trusted... and no, airport or restaurant networks don't qualify to be a such thing.

 [1]: https://azure.microsoft.com/en-us/documentation/articles/automation-dsc-cd-chocolatey/
 [2]: https://azure.microsoft.com/en-us/documentation/articles/automation-dsc-onboarding/#physicalvirtual-windows-machines-on-premises-or-in-a-cloud-other-than-azureaws